London Signature Seminars

 Borders in Flux: Identities and Conflict in Ireland

 Students travel as a group to discover the relationship between religion and politics across the ‘Emerald Isle’.
 Visits to Dublin, Derry/Londonderry, and Belfast demonstrate the importance of identity to Ireland’s past and present.
+In each city, students will examine concepts of Irishness and Britishness, religious conflict and the present day impact of Brexit.
 (Limited enrollment)

 Syracuse London opportunities include weekend trips and day trips designed for all program students, and field trips tied to specific courses.
 The all-university trips change from semester to semester, but past destinations have included Dublin, Paris, Berlin, Copenhagen, and Edinburgh.